FAQ

 What is Community Power?

 Community Power is a program where low-to-moderate income households in New York City save money on their electric bills with community solar.
-Participants will save on average $10 per month on your energy expenses and automatically become members of NYC CEC.
+Participants will save on average $10 per month on energy expenses and automatically become members of NYC CEC.

 What is community solar?

 A form of energy production that uses the sun, and allows individual households to share a group of solar energy panels and receive a solar energy credit directly on their individual electric bills.
-Usually, community solar projects share one solar energy systems installed on a large roof, such as a warehouse.
+Usually, community solar projects share one solar energy system installed on a large roof, such as a warehouse.
 Community Power is unique in that the project is comprised of systems installed on three NYCHA campuses.

-The households that share the projects are usually referred to as “participants” See below for information on subscriptions.
+The households that share the projects are usually referred to as “participants”.
+See below for information on subscriptions.

 Where are the systems located?